September 29, 2018

 Built To Last

-Specter aka Andres Ordones has been producing shimmering, Detroit-style productions for over 20 years, but Built To Last marks his first full length proper, and boy oh boy does it deliver.
-Released on Theo Parrish’s Sound Signature, Ordones serves up a mighty helping of what can best described as booty house.
-Best prepare thy asses and mins for the bass machinations that lie in wait, this one will be powering dance floors for many moons to come.
+Specter aka Andres Ordones has been producing shimmering, Detroit-style productions for over 20 years, but Built To Last marks his first full length proper, and it delivers.
+Released on Theo Parrish’s Sound Signature, Ordones serves up music with maximum propensity to move your derriere.
+Best prepare thy asses and minds for the bass machinations that lie in wait, this LP will hopefully power dance floors for many moons to come.

 200% Galcher (Selection)